esbtools/event-handler/README.md

 2. Make sure lightblue entity class versions are not SNAPSHOT-ed. (documentEvent and eventHandlerConfig)
 3. mvn release:prepare
-4. Set versions appropriately, and name the tag simply "event-handler-#.#.#" (instead of event-handler-parent-#.#.#)
+4. Set versions appropriately, and name the tag simply "V#.#.#" (instead of event-handler-parent-#.#.#)
 5. mvn release:perform
 6. Bump interproject dependencies to use latest versions (more intuitive to develop everything